tahiri-lab/overlap-tree-data-pipeline/README.md

 **ChromeDriver errors**

 * Confirm Chrome or Chromium is installed
-* Confirm ChromeDriver is installed and on `PATH`
+* Confirm ChromeDriver is installed and on `PATH`, or supplied through `CHROMEDRIVER`
 * Confirm the ChromeDriver major version matches the installed browser major version
+* If Chrome is installed in a non-default location, set `CHROME_BIN`

 **VertLife delays or download failures**

 Mode 1 depends on an external web service.
 Temporary failures may occur because of service load or network issues.

+Occasional retries during automated submission are expected.
+If automated requests repeatedly fail, use the manual fallback workflow described above:

+1. run with `--prepare_only`
+2. submit the 10 subsets manually on VertLife
+3. place the downloaded `.nex` files into `<group>_nexus/`
+4. rerun with `--use_existing_nexus <group>_nexus`

 **Errors with `number_of_trees`**

 Mode 1 requires `number_of_trees` to be divisible by 10 and to lie between 10 and 1000 inclusive.

 **Missing `all_species_lists.csv`**

 Mode 1 expects this file in the current working directory.

+**Invalid Nexus folder in `--use_existing_nexus` mode**

+The supplied directory must exist and contain exactly 10 `.nex` files, one for each overlap subset.

 ### Mode 2